michaelhojungyoon/BIOF501A_Project/README.md

 #### By: Michael Yoon

 #### Disclaimer
 Sequence files were obtained from the NCBI SRA archive as part of the study "The local tumor microbiome is associated with survival in late-stage colorectal cancer patients" [1].
+Experimental samples chosen were obtained from late-stage (III & IV) colorectal cancer patients.
 Metadata for patient info can be found here: https://www.ncbi.nlm.nih.gov/Traces/study/?acc=ERP142569&o=acc_s%3Aa

 Primers used in this workflow were derived from the study and are as followed: